 Why go elsewhere?

-The main reason to carry out servicing work at an independent garage is to benefit from lower prices.
-Services at non-franchised garages will always be cheaper, primarily because labour costs are usually 30-50 per cent less expensive.
-Local garages are allowed to carry out the main servicing without invalidating the warranty.
+The main reason to carry out servicing work at an independent garage is that you’ll generally pay less.
+Services at non-franchised garages will nearly always be cheaper, primarily because labour costs are usually 30-50 per cent less expensive.
+Local garages are allowed to carry out the main servicing without invalidating the warranty, so long as the work is completed to manufacturer standards using approved parts.

 You don’t even need to take the car to a main dealer for maintenance repairs in order to keep the warranty – just as long as the independent garage is a licensed business (as opposed to your mate doing the work on his driveway), and they can carry out the work to the manufacturer’s standard.